Hollywood Boulevard (1976 film): Critical response

 Scott Hammen of the Courier Journal praised the film as "the funniest movie in town" upon its release in Louisville, Kentucky, adding: "Unlike most of the things on our screens nowadays which are bad without intending to be, Hollywood Boulevard is purposefully and conscientiously rotten...
 One may need a basic affection for low-brow Americana to really enjoy [it].
-But just as there are those who indulge in a secret taste for junk food occasionally, there are a lot of us with a similar passion or junk movies and, for us, Hollywood Boulevard is a constant delight."
+But just as there are those who indulge in a secret taste for junk food occasionally, there are a lot of us with a similar passion for junk movies and, for us, Hollywood Boulevard is a constant delight."

 Nathan Rabin, reviewing the film in 2002 for The A.V.
 Club, wrote: "The directors' ability to inject innocence into a film crawling with gratuitous sex, nudity, violence, and sexual abuse says much about the Corman contingent's unique ability to be creepy and strangely endearing at the same time.
 For those willing to overlook periodic missteps into the nether regions of bad taste, Hollywood Boulevard is the sort of scrappy, resourceful, smart B-movie that threatens to give shameless opportunism a good name."

+Filmink declared "the film is packed with so much talent, energy and sheer love for cinema that its faults can be forgiven.
+Hollywood Boulevard is a valentine to movie making, jampacked full of references to not just New World and Corman but Bava, Bela Lugosi, Alfred Zugmsith, Robbie the Robot, F Scott Fitzgerald, Sergio Leone, The Petrified Forest, and many others.
+It has a definite Mad magazine vibe."